feomike/erate-fiber/processing/processing_steps.md

 - the euclidean and manhatthan distance for connecting the schools within a district

+The process operates on a table for NCES locations (aka source location file below).  the table, needs to have a geometry column built from the latitude and longitude fields.

 Pre-Steps
 ---------

-1.a) make sure there are fields on the source location file for the input types;
+1.a) make sure there are fields on the source location file (eg NCES table in postgres) for the input types;
 - gid_closest
 - address
 - block